(Break Bone Fever)

 - Black tarry stools or blood in the urine

 - Difficulty breathing

-- Acetaminophen may be recommended to treat pain and fever.
-Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not recommended.
+- Pain and fever relief—Acetaminophen may be advised to treat pain and fever.
+Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not advised.
 Talk to your doctor about any medications you are taking.

 - Spend your time in locations that are protected by insect screens or are air-conditioned.

 - Cover your skin.
 Wear long-sleeved shirts and pants, and socks and shoes.

 - Use insect repellents on your skin and your clothing.
 Look for repellents that contain DEET.

 - Use proper mosquito netting at night.
 Look for netting treated with insecticide.

 - Stay inside or take extra precautions in the early morning, late afternoon, and early evening.
 Mosquitoes are most likely to bite during these times.